 - Give presentations to various public and private groups on topics related to the departmental services.

 EXPERIENCE AND EDUCATION

-Three years of professional technical and administrative experience developing and administering public or private programs, conducting special studies, making public presentations, with demonstrated proficiency in personal computers and related software.
+Three years of professional technical and administrative experience developing and administering public or private programs, conducting special studies, and making public presentations with demonstrated proficiency in personal computers and related software.

-Equivalent to the graduation from an accredited four-year college or university with a major in Business, Public Administration, or a science field relating to Public Works activities.
+Equivalent to a Bachelorís degree from an accredited four-year college or university with a major in Business, Public Administration, science, or any field relating to Public Works activities.